 Most of us probably can’t recall the first time we understood what a bike is, but we can probably remember learning to ride one.
 The uncertainty, the clumsiness, a touch of fear, the feeling that your feet weren’t cooperating.
 You had to be mindful, paying attention to everything, because you didn’t know which bits were important.
 And when you got mindless and stopped paying attention, you quickly realised your mistake, as the ground rushed up to meet you (unless, unlike me, you had training wheels!)

-In the learner’s mindset, we delve deeply into the subject, paying attention to every aspect.
+In the learner’s mindset, we delve deeply into a subject, paying attention to every aspect.
 We don’t know what’s important and what we can safely ignore; everything gets equal attention.
 So, one of the best ways to avoid the Dunning-Kruger effect is to pretend that you don’t know anything.
 Then, ask yourself who knows a lot about it, and go learn from them.
 It will feel awkward at first, but once you get the hang of being a learner, it’s just like riding a bicycle!

 How to be curious

 There’s an old saying: “curiosity killed the cat”.
 I reckon that someone who had something to hide made this saying up to keep themselves from being found out!
 Ask yourself “Who benefits if I can’t ask questions?”.
 Usually, when curiosity is deliberately squashed, someone is trying to maintain their status or control over resources.